GerbrichFerdinands/PPGtools/README.md

 # PPGtools

-## Example

 This is still a private GitHub repository.
 To install ` PPGtools` on your computer, a token needs to be generated.

-To do this, follow the instructions from the `devtools` package:
+Please follow the instructions from the `devtools` package:

 ```
 # To install from a private repo, use auth_token with a token